google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 Moving forward,
 unless signing out again,
-the user is always signed back in whenever coming back to the same website.
+the user is always signed back in whenever they return to the same website.